Pirates of the Mississippi (album)

-Pirates of the Mississippi is the debut studio album by the American country music band of the same name.
+Pirates of the Mississippi is the debut studio album by the American country music band Pirates of the Mississippi.
 It was released in 1990 on Capitol Records Nashville and contains four singles: "Honky Tonk Blues" (a cover of the Hank Williams song), "Rollin' Home", "Feed Jake", and "Speak of the Devil".
-"Feed Jake" was the highest charting of these singles, reaching #15 on the Billboard country charts.
+"Feed Jake" was the highest charting of these singles, reaching No. 15 on the Billboard country charts.
 All of the other singles except "Rollin' Home" reached Top 40 on the same chart.